Why It’s Wise to Consider Getting Your Wisdom Teeth Removed

 You Can’t Get Them Clean

 Let’s say you’re one of the rare people whose wisdom teeth grow in nice and straight, and there’s plenty of room for them to safely erupt.
 Unfortunately, that still doesn’t put you in the clear to keep them.
 Since wisdom teeth are located all the way in the back of the mouth, they can be difficult to brush and floss effectively.
 When teeth can’t be thoroughly cleaned, bacteria are left behind to cause cavities and can even lead to gum disease.
-Extraction may be recommended if there’s concern over proper care.
+Tooth extraction may be recommended if there’s concern over proper care.

 When They Can Stay